Mastering Microsoft Copilot.

 Don’t ask Copilot to bold three words or change a cell color.
 It’s a thinking tool, not a formatting tool.
 Use it for tasks that require understanding content: drafting, summarizing, analyzing, transforming.

-Getting the Most Out of Copilot
+Getting the most out of Copilot

 Treat it as a first-draft machine